-The Township of Southwold is located in southwestern Ontario, generally between the shores of Lake Erie and the Thames River.
+The Township of Southwold (also referred to as Township within this document) is located in southwestern Ontario, generally between the shores of Lake Erie and the Thames River.
 The Township is located in Elgin County and is approximately 30 kilometers south of the City of London and is home to approximately 4,570 people (2016).
 The Township was initially opened for settlement in 1792, with early colonists arriving in 1803.
 Initial development occurred along the Lake Erie shoreline and eventually the arrival of the railway saw the emergence of a handful of smaller rural settlements.
 The Township was incorporated in 1852 and while the intervening years have seen some major industrial developments come and go, the present-day community is predominantly agricultural and includes a number of smaller towns and hamlets.